h0lmes/mockservice/README.md

 1. Path variables.
 Example of mapping: `/api/v1/account/{id}`.
 2. Request parameters.
 Example of request: `/api/v1/account?id=1`.
-3. Request body.
+3. Request body (for non-GET requests).
 Body should contain JSON for this to work.
-All fields of the JSON would be collected into the map which in turn would be flattened.
+All fields of the JSON would be collected and made available as variables.
+Hierarchy is being preserved (see example below).
-4. `Mock-Variable` header (see below).
+4. `Mock-Variable` header (see section below).

-While flattening JSON hierarchy is preserved.
-For example for object:
+Example of request body:

     {
         "key1": "value 1",